ml6team/fondant/docs/components/component_spec.md

     }
 ```

-In this example, the component produces a field called `width` that we map to a custom field
+In this example, the component produces a field called `width`.
+This field name is mapped to a custom field
 name `custom_width` which can be referenced in later components or used to change the field name of the final
 written dataset.